Belleye/openReticApp/memory-bank/progress.md

 - Connection status reflected in UI: NavBar title shows "(Disconnected - Demo Mode)" when disconnected.
 - Schedule Viewer page implemented using FullCalendar.
 - Calendar displays events generated based on schedule entries.
-- Add Schedule modal allows creation of new schedule entries (updates local state).
+- Add Schedule modal allows creation of new schedule entries.
-- Edit Schedule modal allows modification/deletion of existing entries via calendar event click (updates local state).
+- Edit Schedule modal allows modification/deletion of existing entries via calendar event click.
-- Full UI CRUD operations for schedule management (local state only) are complete.
+- Full UI CRUD operations for schedule management are complete and integrated with the API.
 - Full schedule API integration complete:
   - `fetchSchedule` correctly reads from `/getSchedule`, converting UTC times to local and durations from seconds to minutes.
   - `saveFullSchedule` correctly writes the entire `{ schedule, system }` object to `/postSchedule`, converting local times to UTC and durations from minutes to seconds.